 Even though buckwheat and wheat are nutrient-dense and high in calories, they can still be part of the weight-loss diets for being rich in complex B vitamins, minerals, proteins, fiber, antioxidants, and low in fats.

-Between these two, wheat is the preferred choice for a low calorie, low carb, and low fats diet.
+Between wheat and buckwheat, wheat is the preferred choice for a low-calorie, low-carb, and low-fat diet.

 Bread, pasta, cereals made from whole-grain wheat, and buckwheat can be a good addition to the DASH diet.

-Whole-grain wheat, bulgur wheat, and buckwheat are included in the Mediterranean diet as well.
+Whole-grain wheat, bulgur wheat, and buckwheat are included in the Mediterranean diet.

-During the attack phase of the Dukan diet, 1 tbsp of wheat bran can be used for avoiding constipation.
+During the attack phase of the Dukan Diet, 1 tbsp of wheat bran can be used to avoid constipation.

 Buckwheat and whole wheat can be consumed during the anti-inflammatory diet.

-Unlike wheat, buckwheat can be used on a gluten-free diet.
+Unlike wheat, buckwheat can be consumed during a gluten-free diet.

-Buckwheat and some types of whole wheat, such as spelt, Kamut khorasan, bulgur wheat, or cracked wheat are considered to be superfoods.
+Buckwheat and some types of whole wheat, such as spelt, Kamut, bulgur wheat, or cracked wheat, are considered superfoods.
 A superfood is a nutrient-rich food with health-promoting properties.